XCaliCatX/XCaliCatX/README.md

 - 👋 Hi, I’m @XCaliCatX
-- 👀 I’m interested in Computer Science
+- 🌱 I'm on my last Semester of a B.S. in Computer Science at CSUF
-- 🌱 I’m currently learning Computer Communications
+- I am taking Database and Applications, Cryptography, Back-End Engineering and Software Architecture.

 <!---